 The 2015 commercial dolphin season closed on June 30, 2015, because the commercial annual catch limit (ACL) was met.
-This is the first time the commercial season has closed in the history of the Fishery Management Plan (FMP) for the Dolphin Wahoo Fishery of the Atlantic (Dolphin Wahoo FMP).
-The South Atlantic Fishery Management Council (South Atlantic Council) is considering taking action to establish a trip limit to prevent early closure of the commercial sector for dolphin so that all permitted gear users and consumer markets will have access to the resource for as long as is possible.
+This is the first time the commercial season has closed in the history of the Dolphin Wahoo FMP.
+The South Atlantic Fishery Management Council (South Atlantic Council) is considering taking action to establish a trip limit to prevent early closure of the commercial sector for dolphin so that all permitted gear users and consumer markets would have access to the resource for as long as is possible.

-In 2014 and 2015 there was an increase in the number of longline trips targeting dolphin resulting in much higher than average landings.
+In 2014 and 2015, there was an increase in the number of longline trips targeting dolphin resulting in much higher than average landings.
 It is not entirely clear why the increase in the dolphin longline landings occurred.
-One possibility for the higher longline landings is vessels with federal highly migratory species (HMS) permits were reacting to the more stringent longline fishing regulations put in place for pelagic longline species in Amendment 7 to the 2006 Consolidated HMS Fishery Management Plan (NMFS 2014).
+One possibility for the higher longline landings in 2015 is that vessels with federal highly migratory species (HMS) permits were reacting to the more stringent longline fishing regulations put in place for pelagic longline species in Amendment 7 to the 2006 Consolidated HMS Fishery Management Plan (NMFS 2014).
 However, these regulations did not go into effect until January 1, 2015.
-While the change in HMS longline regulations may have affected the 2015 season, that does not explain why longline landings were much higher in 2014.
+While the change in HMS longline regulations may have affected the 2015 dolphin season, that does not explain why dolphin longline landings were much higher in 2014.

 Anecdotal information has suggested that the dolphin were further offshore earlier in the year in 2014 and 2015, perhaps because the water closer to the shore warmed up more quickly in those two years than was typical in previous years.
 Because the longline sector fishes further offshore, such conditions could have resulted in a greater availability for harvesting dolphin by the longline sector.
-This could also explain why there were lower recreational landings than average during those months when coastal waters were warmer than normal, since the recreational sector fishes closer to shore.
+This could also explain why there were lower than average recreational landings during those months when coastal waters were warmer than normal, since the recreational sector fishes closer to shore.

-Commercial hook and line fishing for dolphin ended with a closure on June 30, 2015.
-As a result commercial dolphin permit holders who rely on this species as a substantial portion of their fishing income were no longer able to sell dolphin that they caught.
+Commercial hook and line fishing for dolphin ended with a commercial closure on June 30, 2015.
+As a result commercial dolphin permit holders who rely on this species as a substantial portion of their fishing income were no longer able to sell dolphin.

-Amendment 8 to the Dolphin Wahoo FMP (SAFMC 2015) revises the allocation between the commercial and recreational sectors and increases the commercial sector ACL for dolphin from 7.54% (1,157,001 lbs ww) to 10% (1,534,485 lbs ww).
-Amendment 8 was approved by the Secretary of Commerce on October 14, 2015, and the final rule has not been published.
+Amendment 8 to the Dolphin Wahoo FMP (SAFMC 2015) revised the allocation between the commercial and recreational sectors and increased the commercial sector ACL for dolphin from 7.54% (1,157,001 pounds whole weight [lbs ww]) to 10% (1,534,485 lbs ww).
+Amendment 8 was approved by the Secretary of Commerce on October 14, 2015, and the final rule was published on January 22, 2016 (81 FR 3781) and is effective on February 22, 2016.